Finally, Critical Obstacles In Lyme Disease Treatment and Diagnosis Mastered

 In many of these cases, patients are given a diagnosis of rheumatoid arthritis, lupus, scleroderma, fibromyalgia or some other autoimmune disease, then are referred to rheumatologist or pain management specialists and psychiatrists.
-Doctors are told by the CDC (Centers for Disease Control) that chronic infection of Lyme disease and tick-borne illnesses are nonexistent, so they must find another diagnosis.
+Doctors are told by the CDC (Center for Disease Control) that chronic infection of Lyme disease and tick-borne illnesses are nonexistent, so they must find another diagnosis.
 But the only result is enriching major pharmaceutical companies, making patients and their families endure so much unnecessary suffering.
 The poor diagnosis of fibromyalgia and other autoimmune diseases is another way the conventional system places patients on a lifetime of medication management with poor quality of life and terrible side effects, including accelerating aging and degenerative diseases.
 But the truth is that these types of diagnoses tell you really nothing about what is actually causing the disease.
 In this article we will provide helpful insights so that patients can receive better understand and receive the specialized treatment they so desperately need.
 We have over a decade of experience helping transform patients’ lives to prove it.

 How This Disease Is Growing Out Of Control